Martin Lewis: The one thing everyone aged over 66 needs to know

 If you're entitled to the guarantee credit element, this also entitles you to a host of other state protections.
 Here are just some of them:

 - URGENT: One-off £650 lump sum to help with energy bill rises (£325 paid in July, £325 autumn).
 The Chancellor announced this cash in May.
-And while for those on other benefits, you needed to be claiming them at the time to be due the first payment, for pension credit, provided you claim by 24 August 2022 it'll be due (as long as you were state pension age in May), so that's a major boon.
+And while you needed to be claiming some of the other qualifying benefits at the time to be due the first payment, for pension credit, provided you claim by 18 August 2022, you can backdate your claim and still get it (as long as you were state pension age in May), so that's a major boon.

 - Free TV licence for over-75s – worth £159.
 Those over-75s on pension credit can claim a free one for their household.